Rohan452004/EventHub/README.md

-# **EventHub - Event Organization Web App** 🎉
+# **EventHub - College Event Management Platform** 🎉

-EventHub is a **full-featured event organization platform** inspired by platforms like **Eventbrite** or **Meetup**, designed to streamline **event management, registration, payments, and checkout**.
-With a focus on **authentication, filtering, and smooth UX**, EventHub empowers organizers and participants to effortlessly engage with events.
+EventHub is a **comprehensive event management platform** specifically designed to meet the needs of college communities.
+Inspired by platforms like **Eventbrite** and **Meetup**, EventHub enables colleges to easily organize, manage, and promote campus events.
+With streamlined tools for **event registration, ticketing, role-based permissions, and event discovery**, EventHub helps students and faculty stay engaged and informed about upcoming campus activities.

-This project leverages **Next.js 14, Tailwind CSS, Clerk, Stripe, and Mongoose** for a modern, scalable event management system.
+Built with **Next.js 14, Tailwind CSS, Clerk, Stripe, and Mongoose**, EventHub offers a secure, scalable, and user-friendly solution to enhance college event experiences.

+---

+## Features

+- **Event Creation & Management**: Admins can create, update, and manage events with ease.
+- **User Registration & Authentication**: Secure sign-up and login powered by Clerk.
+- **Role-Based Access**: Only designated admins have permissions to create events, while all other users can register for events.
+- **Ticketing & Payments**: Integrated with Stripe for easy payment processing and ticketing.
+- **Event Search & Filtering**: Users can explore and filter events by categories, dates, and keywords.
+- **Mobile-Responsive Design**: Seamless experience across desktop and mobile devices.
+- **Real-Time Updates**: Get the latest event details and status changes immediately.

 ---
 ## 🛠️ **Tech Stack**